Bubble Tea Shop Mistakes To Avoid

 9. Failing to Have an Emergency Plan

-If there ever was evidence that you need an emergency plan in place, this is it.
+Another big Bubble Tea Shop Mistake to avoid is having an emergency plan in place.
 With businesses shutting down all across the country, many owners are learning the hard way that they’re terribly ill-equipped.

 If this is happening to you, now is the perfect time to start working on a plan to turn things around.
 When you come through on the other side, make sure you have an emergency operation plan in place.